AdrianRossouw/daemon-co-za/_posts/articles/2014-04-03-monkeys-and-microservices.md

 the factory floor, running in no discernible pattern, dashing between a random subset of these bespoke manafacturing behemoths on display in front of you.

-__Once it stops flipping levers__ and feeding industrial offal into the various machines, It comes back to you and gives you (hopefully) the result you requested.
+__Once it stops flipping levers__ and feeding industrial offal into the various machines, it comes back to you and gives you (hopefully) the result you requested.

 __If it doesn't get everything perfectly right__, it might lose a limb on the belt sander, or set off a catastrophic factory fire.

-__The monkey might be a cleverer than most__, but it's still just a monkey. __It doesn't matter how well you dress it__, it is still always just going to stay a monkey.
+__The monkey might be cleverer than most__, but it's still just a monkey. __It doesn't matter how well you dress it__, it is still always just going to stay a monkey.

 __The monkey can never be smarter than the one who trained  him__, so if you didn't warn it about putting ball bearings in the industrial microwaves... that's your fault.
-If you didn't tell him not to freely hand out the keys to your bitcoin vault. also your fault.
+If you didn't tell him _not_ to freely hand out the keys to your bitcoin vault?
+That's also your fault.

 {% endcapture %}